yormx/jolyane/README.md

 # jolyane
-i want tro make a scholl web site where i can poste notes and also poste lecons
+i want to make a scholl web site where i can poste notes and also poste lecons